YOUNG AT ART 2019-2020

-Young at Art (YAA) is a non-profit organization celebrating its 33rd year of bringing the magic of art and enrichment to nearly 7,000 students across the South Bay.
+Young at Art is a non-profit organization celebrating almost 40 years of bringing the magic of art and enrichment to 7,000 students across the South Bay.
 YAA is based on the belief that art education should promote individual expression by providing the opportunity, the materials and the process from which children can create their own unique conclusions and solutions.

 We strive to create a non-threatening environment with no implication of right, wrong, or "real" way to create.